marknakajima/okta-vue/README.md

 # JWT protected Vue app with Okta

-A quick walkthrough on how to add secure authentication to a Vue app with Okta in 10 minutes.
+A walkthrough on how to add secure authentication to a Vue app with Okta in 10 minutes.

 ## Sign up for Okta